Glenn Olds, Ph.D., Licensed Psychologist & Certified Group Psychotherapist

 Because of the relational nature of my work, I am a strong believer in the power of group therapy.
 I have served on the board of the Austin Group Psychotherapy Society (AGPS) and an active member in the American Group Psychotherapy Association (AGPA) and am receiving training in the Modern Analytic modality.
 The group experience provides members with a number of unique features that make it an excellent adjunct to individual therapy.
 Within the therapy group, people tend to socially engage in ways that are familiar.
 By helping members to slow down and encouraging a culture of curiosity and exploration, group members have the opportunity to become aware of their own interpersonal dynamics and then explore new modes of engagement.
 Additionally, almost all of us are curious to know how we are perceived by others.
 Group provides members with an opportunity to give and receive this gift of authentic feedback within a safe, supportive environment.
 I currently lead three psychotherapy groups, one of which is specifically for young adults.

 Growing up in a variety of different countries provided me with the opportunity to witness firsthand that perceptions of psychological health can differ widely between cultures.
-Despite these differences, one uniting characteristic I observed was the desire for human contact—an observation which contributed to my later interest in multiculturalism and interpersonal psychology, as well as couples work.
+Despite these differences, one uniting characteristic I observed was the desire for human contact.
+These early experiences contributed to my later interest in multiculturalism and interpersonal psychology, as well as group therapy and couples work.
 For my undergraduate education, I attended Middlebury College in Vermont where I studied environmental science.
 It was at Middlebury where I met my wife, Tori.
 Together we traveled to Texas A&M where we both received our Ph.D. in Counseling Psychology.
 Though my field of study shifted from the environment to psychology, I still have a strong interest in issues of sustainability, stewardship, and environmental education.
 Each summer Tori and I enjoy spending some time at the family farm in the Northeast Kingdom putting these concepts into practice.
 The creative process is also something that I highly value.
 In my free time here in Austin, I enjoy writing, sculpting and landscaping.